 You can go with a classic tennis sneaker silhouette or a trainer with a more sporty look – you’re wearing these casually anyway.

-Summer shoe #3: Tan leather loafer or double monk
+Summer shoe #3: Tan leather loafer or Single / Double monk

-The tan leather loafer—specifically one with an apron toe—or a sharp double monk (or both!) are the best possible additions to your lean wardrobe.
+The tan leather loafer—specifically one with an apron toe—or a sharp monk strap (or both!) are the best possible additions to your lean wardrobe.

 Not only do they go with

 "When you want to go classic, but not as formal as an Oxford, the Roy Loafer is the shoe for you....
 The Roys play it cool with cuffed jeans and shorts.
 They also get down to business when paired with a suit or dress pants." –Beckett Simonon